rrucha0406/beginning-of-beginning/README.md

 # beginning-of-beginning
-this is my first one,as i start fresh
+this is my first one, as i start fresh i feel im late to learning but better late then never....